- How do I register for courses?

 - How many classes will I take this fall?

 - I'm interested in a class that's scheduled in the evenings.
 Is this a common class time?

 - How do I know what level language course to take?

 - Can I take a different level language course than recommended by my placement test?

-- My language placement score placed me in the third year of the language.
-Have I satisfied the General Education requirement of studying a language other than English?
+- My language placement score placed me in the second year of the language.
+Have I satisfied the General Education requirement of Foundation Language?

 - How do I know what math course to take?